 Successful nursing students dedicate their own time outside of coursework to learning about nursing.
 They consider what they learn outside the classroom as important as what they learn within.

-In the olden days, this would have meant spending hours in a library reading physical medical books.
-But we live in some amazing times where you can find reliable and free medical education resources online.
+In the past, this would have meant spending hours in a library reading physical medical books.
+Today, we live in some amazing times where you can find reliable and free medical education resources online.

 And not all of them require doctorate-level education to understand.
 Some are quite accessible for someone with some general knowledge of how the body works.